Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Experimental Setup

-The resulting state vectors for each database (details see supplementary materials B) were then combined, forming a final state vector containing 12,572 patients and 1,252,505 hours of MV.
+The resulting datasets for each database (see supplementary materials B) were then combined, forming a final dataset containing 12,572 patients and 1,252,505 hours of MV.
 The dataset was split into 80\% training and 20\% testing.
 Stratified splitting was performed based on episode length and mortality while ensuring that no patient appeared in both the training and test sets.
 To ensure comparability, the data splits remained unchanged across all experiments.